Wandalen/wTools/module/core/former/plan.md

 *   **[2025-05-10/Inc 12] Note:** Started detailed planning for Increment 12: Document `generics_shared_tuple_*` files.
 Pre-analysis complete.
 Proceeding to draft and apply comments.
 Successfully applied comments and verified compilation with `cargo check --package former --tests`.
 Increment 12 complete.
 *   **[2025-05-11/Inc 13] Note:** Pre-analysis for Increment 13 complete based on file contents.
 Relevant Behavior Rules identified as 1d, 3d, and 4b.
 *   **[2025-05-11/Inc 13] Note:** Reviewed target files for Increment 13.
 Existing documentation comments already meet the requirements.
 No file modifications were necessary.
 Verification (`cargo check --package former --tests`) passed.
 Increment 13 complete.
+*   **[2025-05-11/Inc 14] Note:** Pre-analysis for Increment 14 complete based on file contents.
+Relevant Behavior Rules identified as 3d, 3f, 1d, 1f, and 4b.
+*   **[2025-05-11/Inc 14] Note:** Found a discrepancy between the documented "Expected Enum Former Behavior Rules" (Rule 3f: Multi-field tuple default is scalar) and the test logic/manual implementation for `Variant2` in `scalar_generic_tuple_*` files (which tests/implements subformer behavior).
+Also, the `#[scalar]` attributes are commented out in the `_derive.rs` file, which should result in default behavior according to the rules, but the tests seem to expect scalar behavior for `Variant1` and subformer for `Variant2`.
+The documentation added will reflect the current state and behavior of the tests/manual implementation, and this discrepancy is noted here.
+Addressing this functional/test logic inconsistency is out of scope for this documentation task.